 Eventually, those who have taken to heart the values of camaraderie, hard work, and perseverance will join the Junior and Senior program.
 The strength of our rugby program is in the number of our participants and the healthy competition and development that this fosters.
 There are no cuts, and there is a position and role for every player who commits to the team.

 St. George’s Rugby values the benefits of international tours.
 Every Spring Break, the school sends a team abroad to challenge themselves against traditional rugby countries while learning about different cultures and developing our own team values, cohesion, and camaraderie.
 As well, St. George’s has a storied history of hosting touring schools from around the world.

-St. George’s has an impressive record of success in rugby, winning 6 Provincial XV Championships and 7 Provincial Sevens Championships in the past few decades.
-Graduates of our program have played all over the world at the university, club and national team level - three St. George’s alumni appeared for the first ever Canadian Olympic Men’s Rugby Sevens team at Tokyo 2020.
+St. George’s has an impressive record of success in Rugby, winning 6 Provincial XV Championships and 11 Provincial Sevens Championships in the past few decades.
+Graduates of our program have played all over the world at the university, club, and national team level; recently, three St. George’s alumni appeared for the first ever Canadian Olympic Men’s Rugby Sevens team at Tokyo 2020.

 Through the lessons we teach, and the philosophies we compete and train with, we are setting the boys up for a bright future wherever their paths may lead.